8483/notes/topics/javascript/typescript.md

 > **Interfaces are mostly used for objects.**

+> type is like a primitive i.e. type is an object (instance of a class), and interface is a class.

 Both `interface` and `type` can be used to define object shapes, but they have some key differences:

 **Main Differences**